waseem18/gitpromote/README.md

 Note:
 -----
-Add bootstrap files to the static folder if you clone this repository.
+Add bootstrap files(not folder) to the static folder if you clone this repository.

 License